openstack/designate/doc/source/troubleshooting.rst

 What needs access to RabbitMQ?
 ------------------------------

-The API, Central, Zone Manager, Pool Manager, MiniDNS
+The API, Central, Producer, Worker, MiniDNS

 What needs access to ZooKeeper?
 -------------------------------

-Pool and Zone Manager
+Pool and Producer

 What needs access to Memcached?
 -------------------------------

-API and Pool Manager
+API and Worker

 How do I monitor Designate?
 ---------------------------